 The USSR ruled Ukraine until 1941 when Germany attacked Russia.

-60% of Kiev was destroyed in WWII.
-7 million Ukrainians fought in the Soviet army.
+Sixty percent of Kiev was destroyed in WWII.
+Seven million Ukrainians fought in the Soviet army.
 They represented 23% of the total Soviet army.
 Official estimates say that about 8 million Ukrainian military and civilians died during the war.

 Ukraine has good soil.
 We traveled through vast fields during our train ride to Kiev.
 This is part of a Eurasian area called the “steppe”.
 The fields reminded me of the US Midwest, but not as flat.
 During the war the Germans even took some soil back to Germany.

 When Germany was defeated in 1945, the USSR took over again.
 They settled Russians among the Ukrainians to better assimilate the country into the USSR.